The critical disordered pinning measure: Introduction

-for some $\ga\geq0$ and slowly varying function $L(\cdot)$.
-Examples of slowly varying functions include constant functions and logarithmic functions (see \cite{BGT89} for details).
+for some $\ga\geq0$ and some slowly varying function $L(\cdot)$.
+Examples of slowly varying functions include $L(x)\equiv C$ and $L(x)=\log x$ (see \cite{BGT89} for details).
 For different values of $\alpha$, determining whether the disordered measure $\bP_{N,\beta}^{\omega,h}$ significantly differs from the pure measure $\bP_{N}^{h}$ for arbitrarily small $\beta>0$ becomes a subtle problem, which we will elucidate below.

 We introduce the {\em free energy} of the system, defined as

 The existence and non-randomness of the limit are proven in \cite{G11}.
 Moreover, it shows that for any $\beta\geq0$ fixed, $F(\beta,h)$ is non-negative, convex, and non-decreasing as a function of $h$.
 Thus, the system undergoes a phase transition in $h$ at